-Mr. Manuel A. Camacho hails from the University of Miami, where he earned a Bachelor of Music Degree in Music Education.
-He studied the euphonium with John Olah and trombone with Tim Connor and performed in all of the major ensembles at UMiami.
+Manuel “Manny” A. Camacho II earned his Bachelors of Music degree in Music Education from the University of Miami.
+He studied euphonium with the late John Olah and studied tenor trombone with Tim Connor, and performed in all of the major ensembles at UM.
 After graduating, he was offered a Graduate Assistantship in Instrumental Conducting at the University of New Mexico in Albuquerque, under the tutelage of Eric Rombach-Kendall.
-He continued his Euphonium studies with Karl Hinterbichler.
-After completing his Master of Music Degree, he moved back to Miami.
+He continued his euphonium studies with Dr. Karl Hinterbichler.
+Once he earned his Master of Music Degree, he moved back to Miami.